wang-q/tva/docs/design.md

 ## Comparison with Other Tools

+`tva` is designed to coexist with and complement other excellent open-source tools for tabular data.
+It combines the strict, high-performance nature of `tsv-utils` with the cross-platform accessibility and modern ecosystem of Rust.

 | Feature | `tva` (Rust) | `tsv-utils` (D) | `xsv` / `qsv` (Rust) | `datamash` (C) |
 | :--- | :--- | :--- | :--- | :--- |
 | **Primary Format** | TSV (Strict) | TSV (Strict) | CSV (Flexible) | TSV (Default) |